pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 watchOS features preview available [on Apple's website](https://www.apple.com/watchos/watchos-preview/).

+Available as a free update for Apple Watch capable of running watchOS 5, so since gen 1.

 #### iOS 13

 - (the much awaited) dark mode
 - performance and speed optimizations
 - 30% faster FaceID